WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 A week after having done my back-to-back trips to and from Aegina, I had stayed in Athens with my family.
 As these were the last days that I was spending in Greece during the summer of 2020, I decided to take the opportunity to visit the island of Syros on the Cyclades throughout one day.
 I had long desired to see this island ever since I saw a picture of its main port and capital, Hermoupolis, on a postcard when I was about eight years old.
 Syros has been known for being a very traditional and picturesque island, and serves as the capital of the Cyclades.
 It also has a great shipping tradition, as it features the famous Neorion shipyards which have been operating since the 19th century.
 Due to its importance, it therefore has a very important ferry connection with mainland Greece, the other Cyclades islands, as well as the Northeast Aegean Sea Islands and the Dodecanese.
 For all these reasons, I thought that it was ideal to have my last trips with a ship of the Greek coastal service for the 2020 season by visiting Syros for almost an entire day.

 Besides having the opportunity to land in Syros for the first time in my life, I also had the chance to travel with a unique ferry: the WORLDCHAMPION JET.
 As I had seen several pictures of her indoor areas, and had heard about her impressive speed while sailing, I thought that it would be great to have a taste of a trip onboard her.
 Her schedule was also very convenient, as she would arrive in Syros in the early morning and leave in the late afternoon, thus giving significant time to have a look around the island.
 By traveling onboard her, it was my first-ever trip from Piraeus to Syros, my first-ever morning trip from Piraeus to the Cyclades with a high speed ferry, and the fastest ship on which I ever sailed.
 It was my second-ever trip with a ship owned by Sea Jets, as the first one was back in 12 July 2015, when I traveled from Santorini to Piraeus with the CHAMPION JET 1.
 It was my second-ever trip with a high speed ferry built in Austal, following my trip from Paros to Piraeus onboard the HIGHSPEED 4 of Hellenic Seaways on 29 July 2018.
-She also became the second ship on which I traveled in the Greek coastal service and while not carrying the Greek flag.
+She also became the second ship on which I traveled in the Greek coastal service that was not carrying the Greek flag.
 Indeed, as she is registered in Limassol (like several ships owned by Sea Jets), she sails under the Cypriot flag.
 Finally, it was the first time that I ever did back-to-back trips on the Cyclades on the same day and with the same ship.

 Not far from the WORLDCHAMPION JET was the ferry AGIOS NEKTARIOS AEGINAS of ANES Ferries, which serves the Piraeus-Aegina line on the Saronic Gulf.